panda022/PanGong/README.md

 # Welcome to my world 😉
 I am Pan Gong, a computer science student at Dalhousie University.
 Before that, I got my physics degree in China.
 Why choose computer science?
-Because I like it and there, I can solve a real-world problem using what I learnt rather than using physics-theoretical formulas to model motion laws.
+Because I like it and there, I can solve a real-world problem using what I learned rather than using physics-theoretical formulas to model motion laws.

 I would like to contribute to a better world through software development.